ayushinav/Porosity.jl/docs/src/intro/intro_julia.md

 ## Basics

-The basics of operation and looping are very similar.
+The basics of operation are very similar.

 ```@repl
 x = 10